rgl/docker-windows-2016-vagrant/README.md

 # Graceful Container Shutdown

 **Windows containers cannot be gracefully shutdown,** either there is no shutdown notification or they are forcefully terminated after a while.
+Check the [moby issue 25982](https://github.com/moby/moby/issues/25982) for progress.

 The next table describes whether a `docker stop --time 30 <container>` will graceful shutdown a container that is running a [console](https://github.com/rgl/graceful-terminating-console-application-windows/), [gui](https://github.com/rgl/graceful-terminating-gui-application-windows/), or [service](https://github.com/rgl/graceful-terminating-windows-service/) app.